RealGeeks/evernetpy/README.md

 # Changelog

+* 2.1.0: Add the ability to grab a single listing by MLS number
 * 2.0.3: It turns out that Evernet assumes you only want 'RESI' properties if you don't explicitly specify, so let's do so.
 * 2.0.2: Fixed a bug where items were not being filtered on in the `get_all_active_listings` method
 * 2.0.1: Fixed a bug where status wasn't being filtered correctly